lsst-dm/scipi_docs_prototype/templates/writing-task-topics.rst

 To install the template, copy it into the `doc/tasks` directory of your stack package.
 Then name the file after the task class, with a `.rst` extension.
 For example: `doc/tasks/ProcessCcdTask.rst`.
+(We will use the core image processing code `ProcessCcdTask` for demonstrating several of our examples below, but of course, it is a stand-in for any code you might specifically be working on.)

 .. _task-topics-instructions: